Caribbean Real Estate Investment: The Best Countries to Buy Real Estate

 • Owing to its strategic location, the country is well connected to other parts of the world.

 The average price for Grenada real estate varies significantly depending on the property and location.
 Investors will find properties ranging from $160,000 to $7 million.
-Eligible Grenada citizenship by investment program properties range from $3,000 to $5,000 per square meter.
-A joint share of a qualifying property requires a $270,000 investment.
+Eligible Grenada Citizenship by Investment Program properties range from $3,000 to $5,000 per square meter.
+A joint property investment of $270,000 in a boutique hotel or resort qualifies for citiznship and a potentially Grenada E2 Visa.

 Famous for its natural hot springs, tropical rainforests, botanical gardens, and welcoming population, Dominica real estate is highly sought after among expat investors.
-Prime Dominica real estate includes luxury beachfront homes.
+Prime Dominica real estate includes luxury beachfront homes and sustainable properties.
+Foreign investors can secure properties in Dominica by getting an Alien Landholding License.
+The island is the cheapest Caribbean country for real estate citizenship, and property buyers can live a quiet life by buying a home in the island’s untouched nature.

 • Cheapest average prices for property among Caribbean CBI countries